BSc (Hons) Information Technology Management for Business (ITMB) with Industrial Experience

 - UCAS institution code

 Developed in collaboration with leading global blue-chip employers, this course aims to create `the ideal graduate' whose skills cover the challenging middle ground between business and IT.
-You will complete a one-year industrial placement after your second year.
+You will complete a full-year industrial placement after your second year.
+Download our work placement guide to find out more.

-The uniqueness of the course is recognised by over 60 employers who maintain its quality and relevance to their sectors.
-Accenture, BBC, BT, Credit Suisse, Deloitte, IBM, Unilever and many other companies help to deliver the course through project work, guru lectures, student mentoring and a range of professional development activities.
+The uniqueness of the course is recognised by over 40 employers who maintain its quality and relevance to their sectors.
+Accenture, BBC, BT, Credit Suisse, Deloitte, IBM, Unilever and many other companies help to deliver the course through project work, student mentoring and a range of professional development activities.

 For details of forthcoming University undergraduate open days, visit open days and visits .